Our Plants

 OUT OF STOCK – EMAIL FOR AVAILABILITY

-Charming beardless spuria iris of purple styles, violet falls and ivory hafts with purple veins, blooming in June below the gras-like foliage
+Charming beardless spuria iris of purple styles, violet falls and ivory hafts with purple veins, blooming in June below the top of its grass-like foliage

 Size: 9-16” x 9-16”